TunKitter/sobap/README.md

 ![alt text](https://media-public.canva.com/CrTLQ/MAE_7sCrTLQ/1/t.png "Title")
 # Sobap

-Sobap is a lightweight yet powerful PHP framework designed for modern web application development.
-With a focus on simplicity, modularity, and extensibility, Sobap delivers essential tools for building robust and maintainable applications—without unnecessary overhead.
+Sobap is a lightweight powerful PHP framework designed for modern web application development.
+With a focus on simplicity, modularity, and extensibility, Sobap delivers essential tools for building robust and maintainable applications without unnecessary overhead.
 Whether you're creating APIs or dynamic websites, Sobap empowers you to move fast with clear structure and efficient code.

 ---
 > **Note:** Sobap is built using only PHP core.
 No Composer, package managers, or autoloading are used.
 All dependencies are managed and loaded manually within the source code.

 ## Features
 - **Routing System**
-  - Register routes for GET and POST requests using expressive syntax.
+  - Register routes for `GET`, `POST`, `PUT`, `PATCH` and `DELETE` requests using expressive syntax.
-  - Supports custom controller handlers and closures.
+  - Supports handling with controllers.

 - **Request Handling**
   - Unified `Request` object for accessing GET, POST, COOKIE data and custom parameters.